Most people have days they’ll never forget. For me, that day is April 26, 2011.

 She told me that she was proud of me.
 I told her that my college roommate had heard the interview on the radio: “He said he nearly choked on his piece of salmon.”
 We laughed a lot.
 Before we hung up, Mom told me she loved me.
 I can’t remember if I said I loved her back.
 But she knew I did.

-I can trace my path from sedentary academic to ultramarathon runner back to a phone call I made to my mother on a Tuesday night in 2011.
 That was the last time I spoke with my mom.
 The next day, she tripped in her driveway, hit her head, and her brain started to bleed.
 The doctors couldn’t stop the bleeding.
 She died five days later.
 I couldn’t believe it.
 My world was shaken.
 For months, I couldn’t sleep.

 I started exercising to dull the pain of bereavement.
 And to support my wife, Alice, I joined her in enrolling in a weight-loss program.
 At my intake session, I stepped on the scale.
 The nurse gently told me that my body mass index (BMI) put me in the obese range.